 Study Guide

-After more than 2 years of work, the Study Guide “Engaging Nonviolence: Activating Nonviolent Change in Our Lives and Our World”, by Pace e Bene Press was published in October 2019!
+The Engaging Nonviolence Study Program is a fifteen-part study and action guide offering participants a wide variety of principles, stories, exercises, and readings for learning, practicing, and experimenting with the power of creative nonviolence for personal and social transformation.
+Engaging Nonviolence: Activating Nonviolent Change in Our Lives and Our World, is published by Pace e Bene Press, (October 2019).
 It has three parts: 1.
 Exploring Nonviolent Power, 2.
 Nonviolence in Practice, 3.
 Planning and Strategy.
-Read more on the designated page.
+Read more on the designated page and watch the video below.

 How is peace possible?
 And how could it be achieved?